TheVoltageVikingRam/CadenceProficiency/SR_Latch_using_NAND_Gate/README.md

-# CMOS SR Latch Implementation Using NAND Gates in Cadence Virtuoso
+# CMOS SR Latch Using NAND Gates in Cadence Virtuoso

-This repository presents the design, layout, simulation, and verification of an **SR Latch** implemented using **basic NAND gates** in **Cadence Virtuoso**, leveraging GPDK 90nm technology.
-The project includes schematic capture, symbol creation, transient simulation, DRC/LVS verification, parasitic extraction (RCX), and energy analysis.
+This repository contains the design and simulation of an **SR Latch using NAND gates** using **GPDK 90nm** technology in **Cadence Virtuoso**.
+It includes schematic, symbol creation, testbench setup, transient response analysis, physical layout, and backend verification such as DRC, LVS, RC extraction, and energy estimation.

 ---